Define the function f(t) = exp(-pi * t^2)

 Definition and Properties of the Fourier Transform

-We must first define the space in which the function we want to compute the Fourier transform is defined and the caracteristics they must satisfy so that the Fourier transform exists.
-These functions are defined in the space of integrable functions, denoted by \(L^1(\mathbb{R,K})\) which are functions \(f:\mathbb{R} \to \mathbb{K}\) [where \(\mathbb{K}\) is either \(\mathbb{R}\) or \(\mathbb{C}\)].
+The functions considered belong to the space of integrable functions, denoted \(L^1(\mathbb{R,K})\), consisting of all functions \(f:\mathbb{R} \to \mathbb{K}\) [where \(\mathbb{K}\) is either \(\mathbb{R}\) or \(\mathbb{C}\)].
 These functions are integrable in the sense of Lebesgue, meaning that the integral of their absolute value is finite: \[ \int_{-\infty}^{+\infty} |f(t)| dt < +\infty. \]

 For some functions, the Fourier transform can be computed analytically.
 For example, for the function \(f : t \in \mathbb{R} \mapsto \mathbb{1}_{[-\frac{a}{2}, \frac{a}{2}]}(t)\), the Fourier transform is given by: \[ \hat{f} : \nu \in \mathbb{R} \mapsto a sinc(a \pi \nu) \] where \(sinc(t) = \frac{\sin(t)}{t}\) is the sinc function.